| [Top] | [Contents] | [Index] | [ ? ] |

 '(References))

-message-required-news-headers specify which headers are
+The variables message-required-headers, message-required-mail-headers and message-required-news-headers specify which headers are required.

-Note that some headers will be removed and re-generated before posting,
+Note that some headers will be removed and re-generated before posting, because of the variable message-deletable-headers (see below).

 message-draft-headers

-should be generated when a draft is written to the draft group.
+When running Message from Gnus, the message buffers are associated with a draft group. message-draft-headers says which headers should be generated when a draft is written to the draft group.

 message-from-style